 The Sukanya Samriddhi account can be opened in the post office or with the authorized banks by the RBI by submitting these details along with the deposit of INR 1,000 by the parent of the guardian of the girl child.
-Generally, all the banks that provide the facility to open a PPF (Public Provident Fund) account offer Sukanya Smariddhi Yojana too.
+Generally, all the banks that provide the Facility to open a PPF (Public Provident Fund) account offers Sukanya Smariddhi Yojana Scheme too.

 A minimum deposit into Sukanya Samriddhi Yojana Scheme is of INR 1,000 is required every year.